Skip to main content

 Become a sponsor at the Battery Safety Conference 2026

-RISE has established this forum as a platform for battery experts, focusing on collaboration and exchange of knowledge and experience.
-By bringing together actors across the entire value chain, we aim to support safe electrification and strengthen the development of a competitive, sustainable battery industry.
+RISE created this forum to foster collaboration and knowledge exchange across the battery value chain.
+Together, we aim to ensure safe electrification and strengthen a competitive, sustainable battery industry.

-Welcome to join an inspiring conference focused on battery safety!
+Welcome to an inspiring conference focused on battery safety!

 Stay updated by following us on Batteries at RISE on LinkedIn.